 The essence of the technique: radiation exposure negatively affects the cell’s ability to divide.
 Radiation accumulates in the cell and destroys the cell's DNA structure.

-Radiation therapy is given if the patient has inoperable cancer.
-The impossibility of carrying out surgical intervention is dictated by the patient's state of health.
-If the patient's heart can stop due to the use of general anesthesia, invasive intervention is not performed when indicated.
+Radiation therapy is prescribed if the patient has inoperable cancer.
+The impossibility of surgical intervention is dictated by the patient's health condition.
+If the patient's heart can stop due to general anesthesia, invasive intervention is not performed as indicated.

-Radiation therapy can be prescribed if the patient refuses to undergo surgery.
-Or with the spread of cancer metastases to organs that cannot be amputated - the back and the brain, the heart.
+Radiation therapy may be prescribed if the patient refuses surgery.
+Or when cancer metastases spread to organs whose amputation is impossible - the back and brain, heart.

-1. Non-contact, or remote method - is used to irradiate not only neoplasms, but also regional lymph nodes.
-It is carried out using a gamma-ray accelerator.
+1. Non-contact or remote method is used to irradiate not only the tumor, but also regional lymph nodes.
+It is carried out using a gamma ray accelerator.

-2. Contact method, or brachytherapy - is irradiation with the help of special equipment, which acts on the tumor in a targeted manner.
-To apply the contact method, it is required that the size of the tumor in cross-section does not exceed 2 centimeters.
+2. Contact method, or brachytherapy, involves irradiation using special equipment that specifically targets the tumor.
+To use the contact method, it is required that the cross-sectional size of the tumor does not exceed 2 centimeters.

-The use of radiation therapy has side effects.
-Reason: when using radiation, damage occurs not only to oncological formations, but also to healthy tissues.
+The use of radiation therapy entails side effects.
+Reason: when radiation is used, damage occurs not only to cancerous formations, but also to healthy tissue.

 • the appearance of hemoptysis;